MauricioMonroy/sapresis/README.md

 ## Project Description

-SIPRESS is an academic project developed for the Software Analysis and Development Technology (2721455) at SENA.
-This system is designed to be used by the staff of a health service provider institution.
+SIPRESS is a system designed to be used by the staff of a health service provider institution.
 It consists of various entities that allow querying and managing basic information about the institution's employees, such as identification number, name, and contact details.
 It also enables the assignment of consultations, clinics, and patients, as well as the dynamic retrieval of IDs, names, contact details, medical prescriptions, billing details, and linked professionals.